AUTOMATIC VOLTAGE REGULATION (AVR)

 Some small cheap portable generators have fixed excitation.
 In such machines, when an alternator is loaded, its terminal voltage Vout

 drops due to its internal impedance.
 This impedance is formed of leakage reactance, armature reactance and armature resistance.
 The Vout

 also depends on the power factor

-within tighter limits, more expensive models use an AVR.
-Note that all AVRs are generally slow to respond to fast transient loads.
-Some high-end models, such as Honda EB10000 use more accurate digital DAVR.
+.
+Note that all AVRs help regulating the output primarily in a steady state operation, but are generally slow to respond to fast transient loads.
+Some high-end devices, such as many Honda

 The block diagram to the right illustrates the basic concepts used in stabilizing the output of gensets with self-excited alternators.
 Here is how it works.
 When the rotor is rotated by the engine, an AC voltage is generated in the excitation winding.
 This AC is converted to DC by the rectifier bridge "RB"and filter capacitor "C".
 The detection circuit compares a voltage representing Vout

 with a target value and turns ON and OFF the transistor "Q".
 When "Q" is ON, a current flows through the field winding.
 When "Q" is OFF, the field current is decaying while continue flowing via free-wheeling diode "D".
 The rotor may include a small permanent magnet to provide some baseline current when "Q" is OFF.
 By properly varying duty cycle of the operation of the transistor "Q" the Vout

 can be regulated.
 Note that in theory "Q" can also work in a linear mode, but its heat dissipation will increase.

 The diagram below shows a generic AVR implementation.
 This type of circuit has been around for years.
 Its numerous variations are found in both portable generators and automotive alternators and are described in various patents, such as General Motor's US3376496

 for 3-phase applications and Honda's US6522106